 - Kirklees Permit Scheme Order 2015

-The outcome of the fee review for the period from 1 January 2014 to 31 December 2014 is that the permit fees should remain unchanged until the next fee review is undertaken.
+The outcome of the fee review for the period from 1 January 2014 to 31 December 2014 was that the permit fees should remain unchanged until the next fee review is undertaken.

 Permit fees in Kirklees (reviewed annually) Item Fee Provisional advance authorisation £100 Major works – over 10 days and all major works requiring a traffic regulation order £208 Major works – 4 to 10 day £130 Major works – up to 3 days £65 Standard activity permit £113 Minor activity permit £65 Immediate activity permit £60 Variation £45